Guitar Pick Thickness: A Thorough Guide To Select The Best

 According to thickness, guitar picks are classified into five as stated below:

-1. Extra Thin: These picks are those that are less than 0.45 millimeters thick.
+1. Extra Thin: These picks are those that are less than 0.45 mm thick.
 This makes them incredibly flexible, which allows them to generate lighter and more lively tones.

 Guitar Pick Thickness Chart

-If what we discussed above seems to be too complicated, then here is a simplified guitar pick thickness chart for you to look into.
+If what I discussed above seems to be too complicated, then here is a simplified guitar pick thickness chart for you to look into.

 Guitar Pick Sizes